dolmades/dolmades-cli/README.md

 ### Binding

 It is possible to make files or directories of the host file system accessible from within the container by defining so-called binds.
-These will apply just when a dolma is being launched but not when it is being debugged.
-Note that the singularity container engine does not support file binds as of now!
+These will apply just when a dolmade is being launched but not when it is being debugged.

 ```
-./dolmades binds name-of-dolma
+./dolmades binds name-of-dolmade
-# listing the currently configured binds for the dolma.
+# listing the currently configured binds
 ```

 ```
-./dolmades bind name-of-dolma bind1 bind2 ...
+./dolmades bind name-of-dolmade bind1 bind2 ...
 ```

-A bind is defined as follows: `/dolmadir/dolmafile:/hostdir/hostfile` or `/dolmadir/:/hostdir/`
+A bind is defined as follows: `/dolmadedir/dolmadefile:/hostdir/hostfile` or `/dolmadedir/:/hostdir/`

 *Notes*
-* This will create an empty file/directory in the dolma if those do not exist already.
+* This will create an empty file/directory in the dolmade if those do not exist already.
-* The created files/directories in the dolma persist even after the corresponding binds have been removed.
+* The created files/directories in the dolmade persist even after the corresponding binds have been removed.
 * As of now there is no possibility to bind raw devices such as `/dev/cdrom` to a wine drive!
 * In wine the C and the Z drive are predefined.
 Utilize `/wineprefix/drive_x:/my/hostdir/` to bind to drive X.

 ### Migration

-It is possible to export and import a readily installed dolma.
+It is possible to export and import a readily installed dolmade.

 ```
-./dolmades export Broken_Sword Broken_Sword.dma
+./dolmades export Broken_Sword Broken_Sword.dme
 ```

 ```
 ./dolmades import Broken_Sword
 ```

-A common task is to export a dolma on some linux system running under some hardware and import it successfully on another linux system running another hardware.
+The final goal is to be able to export the dolmade on some linux system running under some hardware and import it on another linux system running another hardware.
 Since the user name will likely change all users home directories are shared and being symlinked to `root`.
-Also, things can stop working if the hardware changes, e.g. if sound stops working, it can be fixed easily by running `winecfg` in debug mode after the import.
+Also, things can stop working if the hardware changes, e.g. sound stops working, but can be fixed easily by running `winecfg` in debug mode.

 ### Menu entries and desktop symbols

-Last but not least the dolma can be served on the desktop
+Last but not least the dolmade can be served on the desktop
 ```
-./dolmades serve name-of-dolma
+./dolmades serve name-of-dolmade
 ```
-This will create a clickable icon on the desktop and a sub-menu entry which will launch the corresponding dolma.
+This will create a clickable icon on the desktop and a sub-menu entry which will launch the corresponding dolmade.
 In addition a menu entry for uninstallation is created.
-It is possible to remove the menu entries and the desktop symbol again without uninstalling the dolma:
+It is possible to remove the menu entries and the desktop symbol again without uninstalling the dolmade:
 ```
-./dolmades clearaway name-of-dolma
+./dolmades clearaway name-of-dolmade
 ```

 ## Initialization